Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 RGP contact lenses are often worn by people who need sharper, more stable vision than soft contacts can provide.
 People with certain types of astigmatism, irregular corneas, or lens fit concerns may also use them.
 Some wearers choose RGP lenses because they can be durable and precise when fitted correctly.
 These lenses are not a casual swap from soft contacts, so an eye doctor needs to check the fit, comfort, and vision correction first.

-Why Do RGP Contacts Need A Custom Fit?
+Why Do RGP Contacts Need a Custom Fit?

 RGP contacts require a custom fit because they rest on the eye differently than soft lenses.
 Your eye doctor checks how the lens centers, moves, and works with your tear film.
 A lens that is too flat, too steep, or the wrong size can feel uncomfortable or affect vision.
 That is why RGP prescriptions can include more fit details than some soft lens prescriptions.